-Chief Ramsay has his Bachelor's Degree in Criminology and Sociology and a Master's Degree in Management.
-He previously served as the General Chair of the Mid-Sized Agency Section (2012-2013) of the IACP, President of the Minnesota Chiefs of Police Association (2014-2015) and is currently an Advisory Board Member of the Council of State Governments-Justice Center and on the Board of the Wichita area YMCA's and the Boys and Girls Clubs of South Central Kansas.
+Chief Ramsay is currently an executive board member with the Major City Police Chiefs Association representing the central U.S. and has his Bachelor's Degree in Criminology and Sociology and a Master's Degree in Management.
+He previously served as the General Chair of the Mid-Sized Agency Section of the IACP, President of the Minnesota Chiefs of Police Association and is currently an Advisory Board Member of the Council of State Governments-Justice Center and is on the Board of the Wichita area YMCA's, the Boys and Girls Clubs of South Central Kansas and Rise Up for Youth.
 He is a graduate of the FBI National Academy session 222.

 Chief Ramsay lives in Wichita with his wife of over 20 years and their two children.